 Yes, but I don't market for them either.

-Again time is a big factor for me.
+Time is a big factor for me.
 Most people don't think about the editing time it takes once the wedding is over.
 But the photographer spends a lot of time editing the images weeks after the couple returns from the honeymoon (at least I do).

 I've shot over 125 weddings over the past 10 years, and most of the recent ones have been direct referrals from past brides (or from one wedding planner that just loves me - yes, you know who you are).